Dental Sealants in Columbia, SC

 How long do dental sealants last?

-Dental sealants are typically applied right after a dental cleaning when the teeth are squeaky clean.
+They are typically applied right after a dental cleaning when the teeth are squeaky clean.
 The molars are dried off, and a special gel is applied that helps sealants stick to the teeth.
 The gel is then rinsed off, and the sealant is painted on the top of the molars.
 The final step involves using a blue light to harden the sealants and secure them to the teeth.
-The process is very quick and comfortable for patients, and dental sealants can last up to 10 years or longer before they need to be removed and reapplied.
+The process is very quick and comfortable for patients, and can last up to 10 years or longer before they need to be removed and reapplied.

 When can dental sealants be applied?